Becoming a Member

-In each case, you may start the process of becoming a member of Pleasant Grove Baptist Church coming forward when the Pastor extends the invitation to discipleship at the conclusion of a worship service
+In each case, you may start the process of becoming a member of Pleasant Grove Baptist Church.
+You may come forward when the Pastor extends the invitation to discipleship at the conclusion of a worship service.

 If you come forward when the Pastor extends the invitation to discipleship, a member of the Deacon Board will pray with you, collect some information, and provide you with details on the next steps.